T-x-T/oxide/README.md

 # Running
 ## For testing
 You can run the server by just executing `cargo run` in the server subdirectory.
-For better performance, I advise you to run in release mode: `cargo run --release`.

 ## For "production"
 Remember, this is very alpha software that _will_ at some point delete your worlds or damage them otherwise!